 Frequently Asked Questions

-Holistic Emotional Therapy aims to help people heal and be free to live with purpose.
+Holistic Emotional Therapy aims to help people experience well-being and be free to live with purpose.
 Whether we realize it or not, our subconscious mind directs our life.
-At Holistic Emotional Therapy, I work to uncover and replace old beliefs that keep us mired.
+At Holistic Emotional Therapy, I work to help clients uncover and replace old beliefs that keep can them mired.
 It’s like an old, corrupted file on your computer that needs to be updated or deleted and replaced.

 Connection to self is often the first thing we lose when life gets hard.
 By using the different tools and training I have, I can help you reconnect, so you can then create connections with family, friends, and God that are authentic and life-giving.
 Together we can open up new ways forward in your relationships, your career, your personal life, your health and your spiritual life.

-People who fail to respond to medicine and traditional talk therapy often find healing at Holistic Emotional Therapy.
-It is likely that unhealed, unreleased emotional hurts are the cause of the chronic problems of pain and unhappiness in your life.
+While it’s not possible to provide any guarantees, people who fail to respond to medicine and traditional talk therapy often achieve positive results at Holistic Emotional Therapy.
+It is likely that unsettled, unreleased emotional hurts could be the cause of the chronic problems of distress and unhappiness in your life.
 Many times, the cause of the problem is invisible as it is an unresolved emotion.
-It’s the hard stuff that happens that never gets resolved that causes problems both emotionally and physically.
+It’s the hard stuff that happens that seems to never get resolved that can cause problems both emotionally and physically.

 No, humans are God’s creation.
 As you are reading this, the activity of your brain generates electromagnetic, electrochemical, and quantum action in your neurons.
 The brain produces measurable magnetic fields, electrical impulses, and chemical effects.
 Do not let mystic practices of healing prevent you from obtaining the health your body was designed by God to receive and that science supports.